-The use of a racial slur isn’t the career-ending death sentence one think it is – but should it?
+The use of a racial slur isn’t the career-ending death sentence one thinks it is – but should it?

 Bill Maher’s use of the “N-Word” on his Real Time show on HBO recently opened up a debate on whether if it’s okay for non-African Americans to use the word – even to make a point.

 On June 2nd’s edition of Real Time, Maher was discussing people working in farm fields with a Republican senator from Nebraska when Maher uttered “I’m a house ni–er” with the audience roaring approval.
 The following day, Maher apologized for use of the word and did so again on the June 9 edition of Real Time.
 So far, HBO hasn’t punished him for his actions, but did let him know they were unhappy.

 This is not the first time Maher has said controversial or racial statements.
 In 2002, ABC canceled his Politically Incorrect late-night strip after remarks about 9/11.
 According to ThinkProgress, Maher has often said nasty things about African-American women, and even blamed the black community for Hillary Clinton’s defeat last fall.
 Maher seems sympathetic to those who hold “alt-right” views, even booking them.

 At the same time however (and this is something ThinkProgress didn’t point out), Maher has featured notable black figures on his show.
 Reaction to Maher’s gaffe has been mixed among African-Americans, with Chicago’s Chance The Rapper condemning him while Michael Eric Dyson showing support – though he said Maher shouldn’t have said it.
 The following week, Ice Cube came on Maher’s show and slammed him for using it.